Deploying Axual Platform

 If there are any issues or questions regarding Axual Deploy you can always contact the support team using the Support Page

-By default, monitoring is disabled in the local deployment, as it isn’t very insightful in that particular set up.
-There’s little or no load at all times and it consists of a single node.
+By default, monitoring is disabled in the local deployment, as it isn’t very insightful: there’s little or no load at all times and it consists of a single node.

 The platform components export metrics at all times.
-If you do want to enable monitoring in your local cluster setup, change the
+You can enable metrics scraping

 Append, at the end of